andruschak/openai-gym-retro/README.md

 ```

 ### basic code outline (from the getting started guide)
 Basic code to load the game, create and render the environment.

-Added in comments to make it easier to understand.
+The inputs of are stored in a vector = action = [0,0,1,0,0,0,0,1,1,1,0,0] which is a right button press.

+However, we want to use random inputs so the bot doesn't just learn to move right.

 ```
+import argparse
 import retro

+# SuperMarioBros-Nes
+# SonicTheHedgehog2-Genesis
+parser = argparse.ArgumentParser()
+parser.add_argument('--game', default='SuperMarioBros-Nes', help='the name or path for the game to run') parser.add_argument('--state', help='the initial state file to load, minus the extension') parser.add_argument('--record', '-r', action='store_true', help='record bk2 movies')
+args = parser.parse_args()

 def main():
-    # define the game to load into the environment
-    env = retro.make(game='SuperMarioBros-Nes')
+    env = retro.make(args.game, args.state or retro.State.DEFAULT, record=args.record)
-    # reset observation
     obs = env.reset()
     while True:
         # env.step returns 4 parameters
-        # obs - object representing your observation of the environment
+        # observ - object representing your observation of the environment
-        # rew - a floating point number of the reward from the previous action
+        # reward - a floating point number of the reward from the previous action
         # done - boolean value indicating whether or not to reset the environment
         # info - a dictionary containing data from the game variables defined in data.json (ex: info[coins])
         # action = env.action_space.sample() - do a random action
-        # action = [0,0,1,0,0,0,0, 1,1,1,0,0] - mapping out possible actions? need more info
+        # action = [0,0,1,0,0,0,0,1,1,1,0,0] - mapping out possible actions? need more info
+        # print(env.action_space.sample())
-        obs, rew, done, info = env.step(env.action_space.sample())
+        observ, reward, done, info = env.step(env.action_space.sample())
-        # render the environment onscreen
+        print("Reward: ", reward)
+        # mario - unsigned single byte (8bit); xscrollLo wraps at 255 and increases xscrollHi by 1
+        print("score:", info['score'], "levelLo:", info['levelLo'], "xscrollHi:", info['xscrollHi'], "xscrollLo:", info['xscrollLo'], "scrolling:", info['scrolling'])
+        # sonic2 - unsigned double byte (16bit); makes it a lot easier to work with
+        # print("screen_x_end:", info['screen_x_end'], "x:", info['x'], "y:", info['y'])
         env.render()
-        # if the done boolean is set, reset the environment and start again
         if done:
             obs = env.reset()
     env.close()